 Solar on Mine Lands

-Developing a road map to advancing solar energy in West Virginia.
+Developing a road map to advance solar energy in West Virginia

 - Create new jobs and retrain laid off coal miners to apply transferable skills such as heavy equipment operation for site preparation, electrical wiring, etc.